 WandaVision – Elizabeth Olsen and Paul Bettany return as Scarlet Witch and Vision in a weird and bizarre sitcom heavily inspired by The Dick Van Dyke Show.
 Based on the footage shown and statements from cast, this will either be a train wreck or brilliant and inventive.
 (I’m leaning towards the latter.)
 WandaVision premieres on Disney+ in Spring 2021.

-The Mandalorian – The crown jewel of the Disney+ original programming launch day library, the Mandalorian trailer shown at the D23 Expo looked incredibly polished.
+The Mandalorian – The crown jewel of the Disney+ original programming launch day library, the Mandalorian is worth the cost of Disney+ on its own.
 Set after the events of Return of the Jedi, the eight-episode season stars Pedro Pascal and features Nick Nolte, Giancarlo Esposito, Waititi, and other big names.
+(Plus BABY YODA.
+Need we say more?!)

 Star Wars: The Clone Wars (Season 7) – In addition to all existing seasons of Clone Wars, Disney+ will be the exclusive home for the new final season, featuring the 12-episode farewell, which will drop on Disney+ in February 2020.